 Here is the latest new library news:

-– The New Library Grand Opening was a huge success, thanks to all; especially those who donated and/or volunteered to make this happen.
-We look forward to many years of serving you in our new space! –
+The library’s opening was a huge success, thanks to our elected officials who attended – Claverack Town Supervisor Kippy Weigelt, Assembly Member Didi Barrett and U.S. Congressman Antonio Delgado – and the many people who donated and/or volunteered to make this happen.
+We look forward to many years of serving you in our new space!

 A look inside our new library available below: